Medical Malpractice Lawyers in Cleveland

 Please be aware that a statute of limitations clock is running, after which you won't have the right to file a lawsuit.
 In Ohio, a plaintiff must file a medical malpractice lawsuit within one year after the malpractice occurred.
 However, there are a couple of exceptions to this law:

-- If the injury was not detected right away, a plaintiff may file a malpractice claim within one year of the injury actually being discovered
+- If the injury was not detected immediately, a plaintiff might file a malpractice claim within one year of the injury.

 Understandably, you want to know what value you can receive for a settlement or the trial value of your case.
 Many questions will come to your mind throughout the beginning of the claims process such as: